Mothers’ Views of Mental Health Support

 What will the data be used for?

 This study provides important information about how women have been affected by recent changes in the NHS around services for pregnant women and new mothers.
 The findings will be used by Public Health Scotland in the Evaluation of Perinatal and Infant Mental Health Services.
 They will also be used by health professionals and researchers.
 We will publish the findings in a report in February 2024 which will be free to download.
-All data are anonymised before being passed on to Public Health Scotland or used in the report.
+All data are anonymised before being passed on to PHS or used in the report.
 This means that we will not use any names in the report and no one reading the report will be able to identify you.

 How did you get my name and address?